-I have some things I want you to know about how to treat people with a difference, and things you can do if you have one (or several):
+Things I want you to know about how to treat people with a difference:

 - Treat people with disabilities just how you would treat anyone else.

-- Don’t just assume and ask when I’m going to get better and be done with surgeries because I will have surgeries and health problems for the rest of my life, and I’m okay with that.
+- Don’t ask me when I’m going to get better and be done with surgeries because I will have surgeries and health problems for the rest of my life, and I’m okay with that.

-- If you have a disability, have a sense of humor about it.
+- If you have a medical condition, have a sense of humor about it.
 It helps get you through the tough times.

-I love the Courageous Faces Foundation because it helps teach that people with disabilities are just like anyone else.
-They help us all live our best possible life.
+I love the Courageous Faces Foundation because it helps teach that people with medical differences are just like anyone else.
+The Foundation helps us all live our best possible life.
 I’m very excited to help raise awareness of my rare condition with the help of the Foundation.